PANK Pride: The 5 Best Things About Having 0 Kids

 So, what is a PANK exactly?

 A PANK is defined as a Professional Aunt, No Kids.
-Is it something surely invented by a marketing exec to get this narrow segment of the population to spend their money?
-Almost definitely.
-But that doesn’t mean it has no merit.
+(Fun fact: The term was first coined by Melanie Notkin of Savvy Auntie.)
 I’m a proud member of this community of aunties who love to shower their nieces and nephews with love—and gifts.
 The first time my oldest nephew said the words “Aunt Abby,” I truly thought my heart might burst open and the feeling never goes away.
 It’s my most treasured title.

 Let’s break down why being a PANK is the absolute best, aside from the fact that you rarely have to change diapers, the floor of your car is Cheerio-free and your version of carpooling involves a rideshare app.